International Centre for Integrated Mountain Development: Board of Governors

 The highest governing body of ICIMOD is its Board of Governors, which consists of one high-ranking state official from each of its eight regional member countries, and independent members who are nominated by the ICIMOD Support Group based on their recognized professional expertise and experience.
 The ICIMOD Support Group consists of representatives from among the organizations and institutions that provide financial contributions to ICIMOD.

 Funding

 The programmes and activities of ICIMOD are supported by long-term sponsors, who provide funding to the institution.
 These include the governments of all the eight RMCs, and the governments of Australia, Austria, Norway, Sweden, and Switzerland.
 Programme donors include the ADA (Austria), BMZ and BMU (Germany), the UK govt, the EU, SIDA (Sweden), IDRC (Canada), IFAD, the Norwegian Ministry of Foreign Affairs, and USAID.

-Regional Programmes
+Regional programmes

+ICIMOD, USAID, and NASA operated SERVIR-Hindu Kush Himalaya, a joint initiative covering Afghanistan, Bangladesh, Myanmar, Nepal and Pakistan, until the Trump administration cut funding to the program in January 2025.
+The program focused on using satellite and geospatial analysis for disaster risk reduction.
+It also facilitated flood risk communication in collaboration with the Nepal Red Cross Society and maintained over 170 public data sets on glaciers, disasters and vulnerability.

 Earth Observation Science at ICIMOD

 ICIMOD actively uses earth observation science and applications for environmental management, disaster risk reduction, and enhanced resilience in the HKH region.
 Several ICIMOD researchers are involved in their research in different topics of earth observation science.
 Among the different remote sensing work, the Regional Land Cover Monitoring System (RLCMS) is most mentionable as that provides a series of 30-m resolution annual land cover maps with harmonized land cover data for the years 2000–2018.
 These regional land cover maps are highly consistent and are designed to serve explicit user-defined objectives.
 Besides that, ICIMOD is involved in rapid mapping of flood inundation for the Koshi river basin, Bangladesh, Nepal, soil erosion and sedimentation yield spatial distribution and many more mapping activities for the regions.